EmilAndersson1/CurrencyConverter/README.md

 ### `npm start`

 Runs the app in the development mode.\
+Make sure to run the command `npm install` before you run the app.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\